10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 Product angle:

-If you’re building a store today:
+If you are building a store today:

 - For maximum control → GeneratePress + WooCommerce + a good cache/CDN.